UGL13RTH4NU/CySA-004/NOTES_CertMaster_Ambiguities.md

 Module 9 Lesson 9B (IR process / NIST attribution), Module 11 (SOAR workflows — playbook/runbook by
 automation), Module 12 (automation, incident handling lifecycle, playbook/runbook by detail level).
 CompTIA CS0-004 V4 Exam Objectives v2.0, Obj.
 4.2.
 NIST SP 800-61r2 (withdrawn Apr 3, 2025) and r3.*

+*Repo Author's note: I'm not certain whether the ambiguities I noticed are true ambiguities in the sense if someone with actual SOC experience had read the material - I suspect - may not have had any issues understanding what I point out above.
+But, to someone not experienced, such as myself doing this as part personal improvement/employability enhancement I had issues with these and it took a lot of review and discussing/arguing with AI to come to what I think are the proper conclusions.
+The CompTIA objectives clearly state the work experience of the desired candidate, so I am more inclined to beleive these were personal deficiencies, and not any type of true flaw in the material.*